Last Updated: March 26, 2026

 Spawning Process

 When it comes to reproduction, female Bolivian Rams look for flat stones or cavities as their spawning place.
-The number of eggs is usually between 100 and 300, which are then fertilized by the male.
-Both parents take on a protective role, even transferring fry in their mouths from one part of the tank to another so they can be better concealed.
+The number of eggs is between 100 and 300, which are then fertilized by the male.
+Both parents take on a protective role, even transferring fry in their mouths from one part of the tank to another so they is better concealed.
 To ensure successful hatching of these eggs as well as healthy growth.
 Temperature levels needs to stay within 80.6-82°F and pH should be kept around 7-7/5.

 Raising Fry